ayush-ghayde/website_analysis/README.md

-I will write a project description following your requested sections using the context of the file contents you provided, which is a website analysis project using Python with data visualization.
-I will create a suitable project title, short description, tech stack, data source description, and features/highlights of the project based on the code and analysis it does.

 1. Project Title / Headline
 📊 Website Traffic and Engagement Analysis Dashboard
 A comprehensive Python-based analytical dashboard for visualizing and understanding website traffic, user engagement, and channel performance over time.